omnitechSol/sl-mw-notes/README.md

 - Version Control using Git and GitHub
 - CICD Fundamentals and Jenkins
 - Configuration Management using Ansible
+- Containerization
-- Containerization using Docker Fundamentals
+    - Docker Fundamentals
+    - Kubernetes Fundamentals
-- DevOps on AWS
+- Fundamentals of Cloud computing using AWS